-Away from these cities and the small rural communities situated on its banks, the Straight is a narrow, intimate stream.
-Fields, pastures and farm buildings are screened from the river by a narrow strip of elm, willow, poplar and maple, reach out over the stream to form a leafy canopy.
+For the most part, the Straight River is a narrow, intimate stream beneath a leafy canopy.
+Fields, pastures and farm buildings are screened from the river by a narrow strip of elm, willow, poplar and maple trees.
+Erosion is common along the low grassy banks.

 Fish and wildlife

 Straight may seem an inappropriate name for this twisting, turning stream.
 The river's name is actually a loose translation of "Owatonna," a Dakota Indian word meaning morally strong traders.
 Faribault was named for its founder, fur trader Alexander Faribault, who established a trading post here in 1828.
 In the 1820s Minnesota was dotted with fur trading posts, most controlled by the American Fur Company.
 Their business was considerable.
 In a single year Faribault's trade included 1,100 minks, 2,050 pounds of deerskins and 39,080 muskrats.
 During the 19th century the Straight River area was an important milling center.
-The Clinton Mills in Clinton Falls ground flour and feed for eight counties.
-The mill was destroyed by fire in 1896.
+The Clinton Mills in Clinton Falls ground flour and feed for eight counties before being destroyed by fire in 1896.
 The Walcott Mills (river mile 9.9), which burned down in 1895, is now marked only by the flume where the wheel turned.